Streamliners and Passenger Trains At Ogden

 An aside to all of this is that C&NW power also operated on the COP beginning with Daily service on February 14, 1947, although they do not show up on the OSL.
 I've never seen this discussed, but Green River is probably the most likely place to change out the locomotives.
 I think this was where OSL crews would take over the train which departed the mainline at Granger.

-During this period of time, 1947 to 1949, engine crews would have been changed as the trains sat on the mainline, adjacent to the Riverdale yard office, on the east side of the yard on Pacific Avenue at 33rd Street.
-If a C&NW locomotive was part of the locomotive consist, it would have been removed while the train sat at the Riverdale yard office.
+During this period of time, 1947 to 1949, engine crews were changed, and helpers for eastbound trains added, as the trains sat on the south leg of the wye.
+Newspaper photos show the locomotives sitting on the curve of the wye, while passengers and crew were detrained along the straight track extending to the west.
+If a C&NW locomotive was part of the locomotive westbound consist, it would have been removed while the train sat on the wye.

 At Ogden, passenger trains bound for Los Angeles (or Salt Lake City) would have headed directly into Ogden Union Station, then upon departure, an OUR&D switcher would pull the train back east until the wye was cleared (about 1.5 miles), then the train under its own power would head on west.
 The move was reversed for eastbound trains, with the backup move being made to pull the arriving train into the depot, and the road power being directly used to depart from the depot.